barynzik/stm32-temperature-control/README.md

 converted into a temperature reference value within the allowed control range.

 This satisfies the requirement of an additional user input device.

+## Serial communication with checksum

+The UART communication protocol includes a checksum mechanism to ensure data integrity.
+Each message contains a checksum field calculated using an XOR-based algorithm.
+Received messages are validated before being processed, and invalid frames are discarded.

+This fulfills the requirement of using a checksum in serial communication.